George Raft: Scarface

-Raft's big break came when cast as the second lead, alongside Paul Muni as Tony Camonte, in Howard Hawks's Scarface.
+Raft's big break came when cast as the second lead, alongside Paul Muni, as Tony Camonte in Howard Hawks's Scarface.
 In the film, he plays second-in-command Guino Rinaldo, who falls in love with Camonte's sister and is murdered by him.
 Raft's performance is notable for his character's habit of flipping a coin, which became an iconic trope in gangster films; while others claimed credit for the mannerism, writer W.R.
 Burnett confirmed that it was Raft who invented it.
 Burnett said: "He realized he wasn't a good actor, which he wasn't.
-But he knew if he reacted to what other people said, he was effective."
-Scarface was filmed in September 1931, but it was not released by United Artists until the following year.
+But he knew if he reacted to what other people said, he was effective."Scarface was filmed in September 1931.
+It was released by United Artists in 1932.
 It became a hit and made Raft a star.
 He said: "That was the big one.
 People remembered me.
 I was getting real fan mail – by the bushel basket – and even a dumb kid from 10th Avenue could figure out how to translate that into money."

 After filming Scarface, Raft made Night World (1932) at Universal, supporting Lew Ayres, and Love Is a Racket, directed by William Wellman, although all of Raft's scenes were eventually cut.